vtexdocs/ai-grammar-reviewer-action/README.md

-# ai-grammar-reviewer-action
+# AI Grammar Reviewer Action

-A GitHub Action that integrates with Google Gemini AI to automatically make grammar reviews and provide documentation feedback.
+A GitHub Action that integrates with Google Gemini AI to automatically make grammar reviews in Markdown files.